Atakent (business cooperation center): History

 In Soviet times, according to the ideological canons, the best examples of scientific, industrial and agricultural production were presented to citizens at the Exhibition of Achievements of the National Economy (EANE).
 Based on these views, in the autumn of 1955 the Exhibition of Achievements of National Economy of the Kazakh SSR was founded as a national economy exhibition, as a center of concentration and propaganda of scientific and technological achievements, dissemination of best practices in various sectors of the economy.
 In 1959 it was decided to build the EANE complex of KazSSR.
 For this purpose a ground area of 100 hectares to the west of the Botanical Garden had been chosen.
 The centerpiece of the composition of the complex was the 5th Liniya (now Auezov Street), with the forecourt in front of the entrance.
 It was planned to finish construction in 1960, but it was postponed for a year.
 The exhibition opened to the public in June 1961.

 In the formation of the EANE of the Kazakh SSR and the work of the Republican Committee of the Exhibition of Economic Achievements was attended by well-known leaders and experts of the national economy K.I.
 Satpayev, A.M.
 Vartanyan, M.A.
 Bitsky, K.A.
 Abdugulov, I.O.
 Omarov.
 And it was Bayan Kuttyzhulovich Dzhumashev who led it all since its inception.
 A hereditary farmer.
 In the years of reconstruction (90s) the concepts of the exhibition center and the transformation of the former EANE into a modern center of business cooperation were reconsidered.
 There were many proposals, but the way to create a joint-stock company became decisive.
-Kazakhstan Business Cooperation Center "Atakent" as a joint stock company with state participation was established by the Decree of the Government of the Republic of Kazakhstan № 688 of August 26, 1992 on the basis of the property complex of the former EANE.
+Kazakhstan Business Cooperation Center "Atakent" as a joint stock company with state participation was established by the Decree of the Government of the Republic of Kazakhstan No. 688 of August 26, 1992 on the basis of the property complex of the former EANE.